 Studio-Garage Space Inspires Infinitely

-Holger Schubert is a man with superb taste, as evidenced not only by his amazing 512BBi, but also by the gorgeous workspace/garage/art gallery he’s built to accommodate it.
+Holger Schubert is a man with superb taste (also a previous Petrolicious film subject) as evidenced not only by his amazing 512BBi, but also by the gorgeous workspace/garage/art gallery he’s built to accommodate it.
 There are no corny framed photos of waterfalls with trite inspirational messages on Schubert’s immaculate glass walls, and he doesn’t need them—the Boxer provides limitless motivation.
 Schubert shares with us his thoughts on the space and the car.

 My childhood love for the 512BBi started in 1982 when, as a 15 year old, I somehow miraculously got my hands on a Maranello factory brochure from a place called Auto Becker, the sole German market importer of the car at that time.
 It had just been through its second and final refresh, receiving fuel injection, wider Michelin TRX tires, an improved rear valance along with a host of stylistic and detail improvements.

 Twenty-five years later, of which roughly 10 were simply spent trying to find the right car (a search which would span Europe, Japan, and the US), I found this one in Newport Beach—the one-owner car with clean history and in perfect mechanical condition.
 The only thing it lacked was the matte black “Boxer Bottom”, something I added immediately, thereby completing the dream of attaining the brochure car.